Yaroster/MalKit/README.md

-# MalKit MacOS
+# MalKit-Mac

-This is an experimental port of nktn's Malkit to Mac OS 10.14+ by @Yaroster
+This is an experimental port of nktn's Malkit(iOS) to macOS

 --